numba/llvmlite/docs/source/user-guide/binding/value-references.rst

         The value is a constant.

-   * .. method:: get_constant_value(self, signed=False)
+   * .. method:: get_constant_value(self, signed_int=False, round_fp=False)

         Return the constant value, either as a literal (for example, int or float) when supported, or as a string otherwise.
+Keyword arguments specify the preferences during conversion:

-If ``signed`` is True and the constant is an integer, returns a signed integer.
+           * If ``signed_int`` is True and the constant is an integer, returns a signed integer.
+           * If ``round_fp`` True and the constant is a floating point value, rounds the result upon accuracy loss (e.g., when querying an fp128 value).
+By default, raises an exception on accuracy loss.